External Ids for KL Gene

 KL (Klotho) is a Protein Coding gene.
-Diseases associated with KL include hyperphosphatemic familial tumoral calcinosis, kl-related and familial tumoral calcinosis.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+Diseases associated with KL include tumoral calcinosis, hyperphosphatemic, familial and hyperphosphatemic familial tumoral calcinosis, kl-related.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include signal transducer activity and hydrolase activity, hydrolyzing O-glycosyl compounds.
-An important paralog of this gene is GBA3.
+An important paralog of this gene is LCT.

 UniProtKB/Swiss-Prot for KL Gene